altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~Captain alacira standing there.~
 ~Whitewater behind her.~
 *Martha knelt over Kent.*
-"He’s hurt,"
+"M::He’s hurt,"
 ~He didn’t get up...~
 ~He didn’t move.~
 *Alacira rushed over - and moved her out of the way.*
 }
 {
-"We got it from here."
+"A::We got it from here."
 *She shouted for a medic and one came in rushed in from below deck.*
 ~A doctor with a big black purse - the kind from Victorian times.~ *He bent over to see Kent - pushing Martha back onto her feet.*
-"Did you get it?"
+"A::Did you get it?"
-*She asked, looking back up at Martha, who nodded.*
+*Alacira looked back up at Martha, who nodded.*
 *The marble left from her pocket to her hand then to Alacira who inspected it.*
 }
 {
-"Good job...
+"A::Good job...
 He’ll be fine."
 *She looked behind her and nodded, *
-"Send her back"
+"A::Send her back"
 *Martha turned around.*
 ~Behind her was a giant tribal mask.~
 *It was shaking back and forth - behind it was Gerald’s voice going:*
-"Uhh ga booga booga!"
+"G::Uhh ga booga booga!"
 ~Startling her awake.~
 }
 {